-The Consortium now serves over 300 branch libraries and over 500,000 registered borrowers.
+The Consortium now serves over 300 branch libraries.
 The ten public library systems blanket the entire province; there are no non-served geographic areas in Saskatchewan.
 For public libraries in Canada, policy agreement on this scale was, and remains, unprecedented.

 The purpose of the Consortium was expanded beyond the ILS focus when the Consortium Bylaws were written to include directives for members to work co-operatively to deliver and provide library services and resources in the most efficient and effective manner possible.

 The Consortium is currently funded by the members and the Provincial Library and Literacy Office.